Robust Bayesianism and Likelihoodism: Theories of Statistical Evidence: Robust Bayesianism and Likelihoodism

-\item Likelihood principle (\textsc{lp}): Let $E$ and $F$ are outcomes of two experiments $\mathbb{E}$ and $\mathbb{F}$ respectively.
-If there is some $c > 0$ such that $P^{\mathbb{E}}_{\theta}(E) = c \cdot P^{\mathbb{F}}_{\theta}(F)$ for all $\theta \in \Theta$, then $E$ and $F$ are evidentially equivalent. \item Weak Law of likelihood (\textsc{ll}): $P^{\mathbb{E}}_{\theta_1}(E)>P^{\mathbb{E}}_{\theta_2}(E)$ if and only if the data $E$ favors $\theta_1$ over $\theta_2$. \item Strong Law of likelihood ($\textsc{ll}^+$): The likelihood ratio $P^{\mathbb{E}}_{\theta_1}(E)/P^{\mathbb{E}}_{\theta_2}(E)$ quantifies the degree to which the data $E$ favors $\theta_1$ over $\theta_2$. \end{itemize} For likelihoodists (who endorse the above principles but do not embrace Bayesianism), the notions of ``evidential equivalence'' and ``favoring'' are undefined primitives that are axiomatized by principles like \f{lp} and \f{ll}.
+\item Likelihood principle (\textsc{lp}): Let $E$ and $F$ be outcomes of two experiments $\mathbb{E}$ and $\mathbb{F}$ respectively.
+If there is some $c > 0$ such that $P^{\mathbb{E}}_{\theta}(E) = c \cdot P^{\mathbb{F}}_{\theta}(F)$ for all $\theta \in \Theta$, then $E$ and $F$ are evidentially equivalent.\footnote{Our statement of \f{lp} is identical to \citet{birnbaum_more_1972}'s.
+It is perhaps slightly weaker than \citet[p.
+271]{birnbaum_foundations_1962}'s statement, which contains the additional (but imprecise) clause that, ``the evidential meaning of any outcome $x$ of any experiment E is characterized fully by giving the likelihood function''. \citet[p.
+19]{berger_likelihood_1988}'s statement of \f{lp} contains a similar second clause.
+However, note that \citet{berger_likelihood_1988} then defend stronger versions of \f{lp} that account for nuisance parameters (Section 3.5) and explain how to generalize the principle beyond the discrete case (Section 3.4).}

+\item Weak Law of likelihood (\textsc{ll}): $P^{\mathbb{E}}_{\theta_1}(E)>P^{\mathbb{E}}_{\theta_2}(E)$ if and only if the data $E$ favors $\theta_1$ over $\theta_2$.\footnote{ \citet{sober_evidence_2008} and \citet{forster_why_2010} carefully distinguish between \f{ll} and $\f{ll}^+$ but endorse both theses.
+Although both \cite[p.
+19]{royall_statistical_1997} and \cite[p.
+32]{sober_evidence_2008} claim Hacking endorses $\f{ll}^+$, what \citep[Chapter 5]{hacking_logic_1965} calls the ``law of likelihood'' is closest to \f{ll}, as he never discusses the \emph{degree} to which one hypothesis is favored over another.} \item Strong Law of likelihood ($\textsc{ll}^+$): $P^{\mathbb{E}}_{\theta_1}(E)/P^{\mathbb{E}}_{\theta_2}(E) > P^{\mathbb{E}}_{\theta_1}(F)/P^{\mathbb{E}}_{\theta_2}(F)$ if and only if $E$ supports $\theta_1$ over $\theta_2$ more than $F$ does.
+Throughout this paper, we will use the term \textit{supports} to indicate this quaternary relation between $E$, $F$, $\theta_1$, and $\theta_2$. \end{itemize} For likelihoodists (who endorse the above principles but do not embrace Bayesianism), the notions of ``evidential equivalence'' and ``favoring'' are undefined primitives that are axiomatized by principles like \f{lp} and \f{ll}.
 Likelihoodists, therefore, defend \f{lp}, \f{ll}, and $\f{ll}^+$ by arguing the three principles accord with (i) our informed reflections about evidential strength, (ii) accepted statistical methods that have been successfully applied in science, and (iii) other plausible and less-controversial ``axioms'' for statistical inference (e.g., the sufficiency principle).